Helping with this project

 Certificates or other information I have missed

-Most collectors have at least one certificate or variation not listed in the database.
-Even if they don't, they certainly have serial numbers and dates not yet recorded.
+Most collectors have one or more unlisted certificates or variations.
+Even if they don't, they certainly have unrecorded serial numbers and dates.

 Start by examining your most common certificates.
 Compare your certificates with my listings.
-Even if you don't find a feature I missed, you can still contribute dates, and serial numbers.
+You might find a feature I missed.
 I often lack images of very common certificates.
-In fact, they are the least contributed types of certificates.
-You see, I really only have time to record information about certificates that sell for $20 or more.
-Consequently, I miss everything that sells below that amount.
+Information amout common certificates is the least contributed category.

-If you can provide images, I want to record your certificates, no matter how common they may seem.
+I genuinely hope you will provide images.
+I want to record information about your certificates and the fastest and easiest way is to send iimages. no matter how common certificates may seem.

 Photo by Jonas Jacobsson on Unsplash